Frank Lampard Confirmed as Next Manager of Derby County

 The former England international steps in to replace Gary Rowett, who departed for relegated Stoke City after failing to steer the Rams to promotion to the Premier League via the Championship playoffs.

 Lampard was one of the finest players of his generation and is Chelsea's all-time top goalscorer.
-In his time with the Blues he won the UEFA Champions League, three Premier League titles and four FA Cups.
+In his time with the Blues, he won the UEFA Champions League, three Premier League titles and four FA Cups.

-On the international stage Lampard was a consistent performer for England, netting 29 times in 106 appearances.
+On the international stage, he was a consistent performer for England, netting 29 times in 106 appearances.

-As noted below by Ball Street, the England man's former midfielder partner Steven Gerrard is also set to start his managerial career next season too:
+As Ball Street noted, former midfield partner Steven Gerrard will also start his managerial career next season:

 Ball Street @BallStreet